 The business still runs when parts fail

-Continuity and recovery proof
+Continuity and recovery records

-- restore proof plan
+- restore review plan

 - archive and source map

-- support runbook
+- support guide

-- continuity evidence
+- continuity record

 Separate real capability from unverified status

-Truth audit and proof ledger
+Truth audit and record ledger

 - truth classification